 1. Anne Frank House:

-A world-renowned and a popular Amsterdam tourist attraction.
-Anne Frank House belongs to the Nazi Holocaust survivor and a Jewish girl, Anne Frank.
+A world-renowned and a popular attraction in Amsterdam, Anne Frank House belongs to the Nazi Holocaust survivor and a Jewish girl, Anne Frank.
 Walk through the rooms where she and her family survived for over 2 years, though empty now, breathe the atmosphere of that time.
 Anne's original diary, as well as other notebooks, are on display here.
 You can also hop on a "virtual journey" which will help you access information about people in hiding and World War II.

 One of the world's most renowned museums, Rijksmuseum is the Dutch National Museum and illustrates the art and history of Holland from Middle Ages to the present.
-Visit the Night Watch, Gallery of Honor, centuries-old doll houses, Delft Blue Pottery, Cuypersbibliotheek as well as 8,000 objects spread across 80 rooms in the museum depicting the history of 800 years of Dutch art and history, certainly one of the best tourist attraction in Amsterdam.
+Visit the Night Watch, Gallery of Honor, centuries-old doll houses, Delft Blue Pottery, Cuypersbibliotheek as well as 8,000 objects spread across 80 rooms in the museum depicting the history of 800 years of Dutch art and history, certainly one of the best places to visit in Amsterdam.